Second-order optimization with lazy Hessians: Introduction

+The idea of using an old Hessian for several steps of Newton's method probably appeared for the first time in \cite{shamanskii1967modification}, with the study of local convergence of this process as applied to solving systems of nonlinear equations.
+The author proved a local quadratic rate for the iterates when updating the Hessian, and a linear rate with an improving factor for the iterates in between.
+Later on, this idea has been successfully combined with Levenberg-Marquardt \cite{levenberg1944method,marquardt1963algorithm} regularization approach in \cite{fan2013shamanskii}, with damped Newton steps in \cite{lampariello2001global,wang2006further}, and with the proximal Newton-type methods for convex optimization in \cite{adler2020new}.
+In these papers, it was established that the methods possess an asymptotic global convergence to a solution, without explicit non-asymptotic bounds on the actual rate.
+Compared with these works, our new second-order algorithms with the lazy Hessian updates use a different analysis that is based on the modern globalization techniques (\textit{cubic regularization} \cite{nesterov2006cubic} and \textit{gradient regularization} \cite{mishchenko2021regularized,doikov2021gradient}).
+It allows equipping our methods with provably fast global rates for wide classes of convex and non-convex optimization problems.
+Thus, we prove a global complexity $\cO(1 / \varepsilon^{3/2})$ of the lazy regularized Newton steps for achieving a second-order stationary point with the gradient norm bounded by $\varepsilon$, while saving a lot of computational resources by reusing the old Hessian (see Table~\ref{TableComplexities} for the comparison of the global complexities).
 Another interesting connection can be established to recently developed distributed Newton-type methods \cite{islamov2022distributed}, where the authors propose to use a probabilistic aggregation and compression of the Hessians, as for example in federated learning.
 In the particular case of the single node setup, their algorithm also evaluates the Hessian rarely which is similar in spirit to our approach but using different aggregation strategies.
 In their technique, the node needs to consider the Hessian each iteration.
 Then, using a certain criterion, it decides whether to employ the new Hessian for the next step or to keep using just the old information, while in our approach the Hessian is computed only \textit{once} per $m$ iterations.
 The authors proved local linear and superlinear rates that are independent on the condition number.
 At the same time, in our paper, we primarily focus on global complexity guarantees and thus establish a provable computational improvement by a factor $\sqrt{d}$ for our methods as compared to updating the Hessian in every step.
 We also justify local superlinear rates for our approach.